Sey56/paracore-help/docs/getting-started/installation.md

     *   The installers will set up the respective components.

 3.  **Verify Installation:**
-    *   Launch the RAP desktop application.
+    *   Launch the Paracore desktop application.
-    *   Open Autodesk Revit and check for the `RAP` tab in the Revit ribbon.
+    *   Open Autodesk Revit and check for the `Paracore` tab in the Revit ribbon.

 ## Post-Installation Setup